noirscape/animotes/README.md

 ## Limitations

-- The bot cannot differ between normal users and nitro users.
-Everyone using animated emotes will have their messages put in this bot.
-This is a limitation of the Discord API/discordpy.
 - This also works on multiple servers (creating a fake global emote system), since the bot checks for _all_ the emotes it has access to, rather than the ones in the current Guild/server.
 - No wumboji.